Healthy eating is gaining momentum in Japan. And that translates to more vegan-friendly food.

-Their curry is flavorful and affordable.
+Their curry is flavourful and affordable.
 Most of the options are around 800-900 yen, which is cheaper than some other vegan options.

 This pizza restaurant has a vegan pizza which is the Marinara.
 It has tomato sauce, herbs, garlic and one piece of basil.
 For 1400 yen, the size is pretty decent.

 The pizza tastes good, but for me, it is very oily.
 The thin crust is soft and soaked with oil.
 There are also quite a lot of burnt parts.
-Not my favorite.
+Not my favourite.